kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/merged_documentation.md

 #### Key Features - Quick Overview

-- Hydra Configuration
+- **Hydra Configuration**
   All parameters (data paths, transformations, hyperparameters) are separated from the code in a single source of truth.
 With Hydra’s override syntax, you can quickly switch between data versions (e.g., v0, v1, …) or transformations (lag_columns, drop_rare_drgs, etc.) at runtime, without modifying your core Python scripts.

-- Data Versioning with DVC
+- **Data Versioning with DVC**
-  Each pipeline stage (e.g., ingestion, transformation, modeling) is declared in configs/pipeline/base.yaml.
+  Each pipeline stage (e.g., ingestion, transformation, modeling) is declared in `configs/pipeline/base.yaml`.
 DVC then tracks every data transformation, ensuring that any version of the dataset or code can be reproduced exactly.
 This eliminates confusion around which data was used for which experiment.

-- Experiment Tracking with MLflow
+- **Experiment Tracking with MLflow**
-  Scripts like rf_optuna_trial.py or ridge_optuna_trial.py automatically log metrics and artifacts (model pickles, permutation importances, etc.) to MLflow.
+  Scripts like `rf_optuna_trial.py` or `ridge_optuna_trial.py` automatically log metrics and artifacts (model pickles, permutation importances, etc.) to MLflow.
 This makes it easy to compare multiple runs side by side, roll back to past models, or share results with your team.

-- Modular Transformations
+- **Modular Transformations**
-  Each transformation is a small, testable function in dependencies/transformations/.
-The configuration for which columns to shift, which DRGs to drop, and other parameters lives in matching YAML files under configs/transformations/.
+  Each transformation is a small, testable function in `dependencies/transformations/`.
+The configuration for which columns to shift, which DRGs to drop, and other parameters lives in matching YAML files under `configs/transformations/`.
 This approach keeps transformations atomic and easy to swap in and out.

-- Metadata Logging
+- **Metadata Logging**
   Every time you generate a new CSV, the pipeline creates a JSON metadata file (including row count, column types, file hash, etc.).
 This extra layer of traceability helps ensure that any data artifacts you produce can be audited or reproduced later on.

 #### Why Aim for this "Trifecta"?